odelot/aws-mqtt-websockets/README.md

 ## Memory Leak

-Arduino Core for ESP8266 may have a issue that leads the program to lose heap space each time it connects and disconnects from a server.
+Arduino Core for ESP8266 may have an issue that leads the program to lose heap space each time it connects and disconnects from a server.
 We've noticed this issue here (https://github.com/odelot/aws-mqtt-websockets/issues/2#issuecomment-205034367) and it seems that we were not the first one to notice that.
 Luckly, there is a fix (found by @daniele-salvagni, thanks :-) ):

 FIX: https://github.com/esp8266/Arduino/issues/230#issuecomment-116816950